Betty Wilson

 Betty Rebecca Wilson (21 November 1921 – 22 January 2010) was considered one of the greatest woman cricketers of all time.
 She represented Australia in Women's Test cricket between 1947–48 and 1957–58.
-Wilson batted right-handed, and was a good off spin bowler and a superb fielder.
+Wilson batted right-handed, was a good off spin bowler and a superb fielder.

 Early life

 Born in Melbourne, Wilson grew up in the inner neighbourhood of Collingwood and learned the game by playing against a lamp post in her street.
 At the age of 10, she joined the Collingwood Women's Cricket Club where she played with the adults.
 She made it to the Victoria second XI at the age of 14, and to the senior side at 16.

 Cricket career

 The Second World War delayed her Test appearances till 1948.
 On her debut against New Zealand, she scored 90 and took 4/37 and 6/28.
 In her second Test in 1949, she scored 111 against England becoming the first Australian woman to score a Test century against England, and took nine more wickets.
 This made her the first woman cricketer to score a century and to take a five wicket haul in an innings of a Women's Test match.

 She toured England in 1951 and scored 81 in the first Test at Scarborough.
 Against Yorkshire, she scored 100* in 77 minutes, leading Australia to a last ball win.
 After this series, she stayed in England for two and a half years.

 In the St. Kilda Test against England in 1957–58, she became the first cricketer, male or female, to score a 100 and to take 10 wickets in a Test.
 On a wet wicket, she took 7/7 in the first innings which included the first ever hat-trick in a women's Test.
 The feat was not repeated until Shaiza Khan of Pakistan did the same in 2004.
-She top scored with 12 in Australia's low first innings and a 100 in the second.
-Taking 4/9 in 19 overs in the second, she set another record for the best bowling of 11/16 in a match, which stood as a record till 2004.
+Wilson top scored with 12 in Australia's low first innings and a 100 in the second.
+Taking 4/9 in 19 overs in the second, she set another record for the best bowling of 11/16 in a match, which also stood as a record till 2004, Pakistan's Shazia Khan took 13/226 against the West Indies in Karachi.

-Wilson played 11 Tests in her career scoring 862 runs at 57.46 and taking 68 wickets at 11.80.
+Wilson played 11 Tests in her career, scoring 862 runs at 57.46 and taking 68 wickets at 11.80.